ifiokjr/gatsby-plugin-next-seo/docs/etc/gatsby-plugin-next-seo.api.md

     url: string;
 }

+// Warning: (ae-internal-missing-underscore) The name "BaseProps" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export type BaseProps = JSX.IntrinsicElements['base'];

 // @public
 export const BaseSeo: ({ defer, metaTags, linkTags, ...props }: AllSeoProps) => JSX.Element;

 // @public (undocumented)
 export interface BaseSeoProps {
+    // Warning: (ae-incompatible-release-tags) The symbol "base" is marked as @public, but its signature references "BaseProps" which is marked as @internal base?: BaseProps;
     canonical?: string;
     description?: string;
     facebook?: {